-- Protection of trade secrets and any other intellectual property listed in NDA.
+- Protection of proprietary information and any other intellectual property listed in NDA.

-- Client Information protection for those cases when you’re upgrading a platform, where your client’s database is stored.
+- Client Information protection for the cases when you’re upgrading a platform where your client’s database is stored.

-Therefore, signing a non-disclosure agreement for app development or an NDA for software development is a way to protect your idea or the fact of using outsourcing as a whole.
+Therefore, signing a non-disclosure agreement for software development is a way to protect your idea or the fact of using outsourcing as a whole.

-Sadly, but having a non-disclosure agreement can protect you only from leaks made by the contractor.
-Keep in mind other parties involved in the development process besides an outsourcing team.
+Sadly, but having a non-disclosure agreement can protect you only from leaks made by the contractor, not by other parties involved in the development process.

-In a case of violation of NDA, there are several types of penalties court can apply depending on the type of violation, and the monetary value of damage inflicted.
+In the case of NDA violation, there are several types of penalties courts can apply depending on the type of violation and the monetary value of damage inflicted.

 Both parties belong to the same legal space (registered in one country).

-Most laws that protect trade secrets and confidentiality of the information are based on the Uniform Trade Secrets Act (UTSA).
-This document sets rigid rules about the confidentiality and type of information that fall under its “jurisdiction”.
-Including formulas, code samples, programs, devices, prototypes, charts, etc. In some states, it also protects such trade secrets as customer lists.
+Most US laws that protect trade secrets and confidentiality of the information are based on the (UTSA).
+This document sets rigid rules about the confidentiality and type of information that fall under its “jurisdiction”, including formulas, code samples, programs, devices, prototypes, charts, etc. In some states, it also protects such trade secrets such as customer lists.

 Legal Penalties in the U.S.

-These penalties will usually be related to the nature and severity of the actions that violated the order.
-For example, some typical penalties for breaking a non-disclosure agreement could include:
+These penalties will usually be related to the nature and severity of the actions that violated the NDA.
+For example, some typical penalties for breaking a non-disclosure agreement include:

 Parties operate in different legal spaces (outsourcing company is registered in a different country).
 In such case, it is advised to specifically determine under which governing law the NDA violation issue will be resolved.

-If it was determined that the contract is governed by the laws of the State of Delaware – you should be prepared for the additional expenses that will be required for litigation in the United States.
+If it was determined that, for example, the contract is governed by the laws of the State of Delaware – you should be prepared for the additional expenses that will be required for litigation in the United States.

-If outsourcing company and customer operate in different countries there is a common practice to make a contract that will be governed by a foreign law.
-Under such conditions the answer is YES, NDA lays penalties on outsourcing company.
+If an outsourcing company and a customer operate in different countries, there is a common practice to make a contract that will be governed by foreign law.
+Under such conditions the answer is YES, NDA lays penalties on the outsourcing company.